apollographql/apollo/graph-manager-docs/source/slack-integration.md

 ## Performance alerts

 > Performance alerts require a [paid plan](https://www.apollographql.com/pricing/).
+They are currently experimental.

-You can configure notifications that are triggered on the performance data of your graph, like error percentages and request latencies.
-This is particularly useful for detecting anomalies, especially around releases.
-Notifications can be configured to monitor the following metrics for either your entire GraphQL service or individual operations:
+Graph Manager can notify you whenever a particular metric for your graph (such as error rate or request latency) exceeds a specified threshold.
+This is useful for detecting anomalies, especially around releases.

+You can configure performance alerts for any of the following metrics, measured either for a particular GraphQL operation (indicated by operation name) or across all operations in your graph:

 - **Request rate:**  requests per minute
 - **Request duration:** p50/p95/p99 service time